 Sometimes leading single life is great.
 You don’t have to constantly text a person to let them know how you are.
 You can go wherever you want and do whatever you want to do.
 You can be selfish with your time.
-Who cares if you’ve spent your weekend binge watching How To Get Away With Murder in your pj’s?
+Who cares if you’ve spent your weekend binge-watching How To Get Away With Murder in your pj’s?
 You can, you’re single.
 Or if you’ve spent your week engaging in flirty back and forth texts to the cute guy in your office?
 You can, you’re single.
-Or if last nights dinner consisted of a questionable piece of cheese from your fridge and a pot noodle.
+Or if last night’s dinner consisted of a questionable piece of cheese from your fridge and a pot noodle.
 It’s allowed, you’re single.
 No one is there to judge you!

-However there are just some situations in life where being part of a pair makes things much more enjoyable.
+However, there are just some situations in life where being part of a pair makes things much more enjoyable.
 And if you have to go through them alone, it can make you realise just how single you are, and yearn to be in a relationship.

-Here’s my top five situations where being single really isn’t ideal, and after you experience them alone, you’ll be back to re-downloading Tinder before you know it.
+Here are my top five situations where being single really isn’t ideal, and after you experience them alone, you’ll be back to re-downloading Tinder before you know it.

 It’s even worse when you don’t even get the option of a plus one.
-You’re loved up friends don’t even have faith that you yourself could find an appropriate date for the happiest day of their lives.
+You’re loved-up friends don’t even have faith that you yourself could find an appropriate date for the happiest day of their lives.
 But let’s face it, they may as well save their money instead of paying for a meal for your invisible date and allocate that seat to someone that will definitely be in attendance.

 Then you have the actual day itself.
-You spend the day in a room full of such love, while you sip your way through the cocktail menu and you’re sat at the mismatch table of 3rd cousins and other singles alike.
+You spend the day in a room full of such love, while you sip your way through the cocktail menu and you’re sat at the mismatched table of 3rd cousins and other singles alike.

 Being at a wedding is a direct slap in the face of how far away you are from being the bride/groom yourself.
-And if you are so embedded into single life, it takes you a while to actually remember the last time you went on a date, it’s a obvious reminder that you are nowhere near walking down the aisle yourself.
+And if you are so embedded into single life, it takes you a while to actually remember the last time you went on a date, it’s an obvious reminder that you are nowhere near walking down the aisle yourself.
 And sometimes that’s a reality check you really don’t need.

 A family get together

 Every singles’ nightmare is getting asked the question “How’s your love life?”
 And the people who like to ask you that the most is your own family.
 They want nothing more for you to settle down and find love, and they are not shy about asking how close you are to finding a partner.
-After all a person needs plenty of notice to go hat shopping, apparently.
+After all, a person needs plenty of notice to go hat shopping, apparently.

-So in no time at all, a family party soon turns into an interrogation of your single life, and a very harsh reality check into how long you’ve been on your own, and how far away you are to even going on a date.
+So in no time at all, a family party soon turns into an interrogation of your single life, and a very harsh reality check into how long you’ve been on your own, and how far away you are to even go on a date.

-“What about that boy you brought to your cousins baby shower, he seemed really nice?”
+“What about that boy you brought to your cousin’s baby shower, he seemed really nice?”

 “Well Dad, he turned out to be an absolute heartbreaker, but thanks for reminding me of how much of a catch he was on paper!”